ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 ### AWS Architecture

 This application is also hosted on AWS.
-More information about the AWS cloud architecture is provided in the [Deployment Guide](Deployment%20Guide.md).
+More information about the full AWS cloud architecture is provided in the [Deployment Guide](Deployment%20Guide.md).

-For this Sample Application, we will be using the following Services provided by AWS:
+For the full deployment of this Sample Application, we will be using the following Services provided by AWS:

 * Amazon Elastic Container Registry (ECR)
 * Amazon Elastic Container Service (ECS)